Since 2016, we have brought together Christian leaders to form a global grassroots network of like-minded professionals.

 Our alliance is amplifying learning, increasing access, and protecting rights for millions around the world.

 How We Serve

 We empower experienced community leaders and organizations to provide sustainable, local solutions for students, parents, and teachers.

 Tracking the Change

-While we consistently puruse change in the lives of individuals, our vision is to see entire nations changed.
+While we consistently pursue change in the lives of individuals, our vision is to see entire nations transformed.

 Our Commitment to Our Community